 Note that best practice is to separate the content of the hymn into sections (verses / chorus) and then define the order in which these sections are played – this is done separately from the “performance notes” field.

 Url: Song specific link to published place on the web.
 A way of acknowledging the source.

 Add resource: a google drive integration to allow pdf lead sheets / piano music to be linked to individual hymns.
 This automatically links files to Klemi’s ‘Public Service Planner’ for musicians to prep from.

 Further Notes for a Suggested Workflow

 Service Planner: service-specific notes for songs can be annotated here such whether to omit a verse, point out the connection between the music and the service theme (for the benefit of the service leader) etc.

-Resources: when adding new hymn pdfs – name your files sensibly in google drive first of all so that there’s no confusion when you need to add multiple resources – e.g. first line (chorus in brackets) & indicate whether lead / piano / guitar version.
-Klemi will list files by file name.
+Resources: if you’d like to add pdfs to your hymns so that musicians can practice, be sure to name your files sensibly in google drive first of all so that there’s no confusion when you need to add multiple resources – e.g. first line (chorus in brackets) & indicate whether lead / piano / guitar version.
+Klemi will automatically list files by file name.